 ALANA Services supports the initiatives of ethnic clubs at Loyola.
 ALANA clubs sponsor numerous social events, lectures and off-campus trips that promote cultural awareness, community outreach, leadership and unity among Loyola students.

 Here are current ALANA organizations and their goals:

 African Student Association

-The ASU serves to integrate and foster the unity of students from different African cultures.
+The ASA serves to integrate and foster the unity of students from different African cultures.
 It sees itself as the support and resource group for any African student at Loyola.
 It presents students with prominent issues in Africa and encourages them to partake in events/activities that occur in the African communities at Loyola and in neighboring areas.
-The ASU outreaches to the larger campus community and strives to educate those interested in joining the club about African culture, history, and experience at Loyola.
+The ASA outreaches to the larger campus community and strives to educate those interested in joining the club about African culture, history, and experience at Loyola.

 Asian Cultural Alliance